Hit or miss? Every Napoli signing to replace a star name since 2012

 None of those players now remain at the club.
 But while world-class stars have been sold on, Napoli have managed to remain competitive by replacing outgoing transfers with equally talented footballers while often turning a profit at the same time.

-So how have the players brought in to replace first-team regulars fared at San Paolo?
+So how have the players brought in to replace first-team regulars fared in Campania?
 Here Squawka analyses the hits and misses of Napoli’s recruitment.

 Sold: Ezequiel Lavezzi to PSG (£24m) | Signed: Goran Pandev from Inter (£6m)